 The Altador Cup has been a summer staple of Neopia for 9 years now.
 Avid fans participate in Yooyuball and the three side games - Slushie Slinger, Make Some Noise and Shootout Showdown - to help their team win the cup.
 It's pretty big.
 People get really into it, they go all out to support their team, they go completely out of their way to contribute as much as possible.
 There's people out there that, for the duration of the cup, just live and breathe the Altador Cup.

 And there's quite a few things that just drive me crazy about this event, ranging from people's attitudes to how much some people seem to worship this event.

 My opinion of the Altador Cup?
 The games themselves get monotonous very quickly and feel more like a chore than anything.
 I still play for the sake of getting prizes, but I multitask while I play.
 That could mean listening to music or watching videos.
 The games don't excite me.
-Prizes do, chatting on the team boards do, making graphics does too.
+Prizes do.
+Chatting on the boards does.
 That being said, it's totally understandable that some people choose to participate very little or not at all.

 Would you believe all the hardcore fans that insult people who don't contribute much to their team?
 "Oh, stop being a freeloader and try actually helping your team,", they shout.
 "If your rank is below 5 by the end of the cup, you're a freeloader," they say as they flaunt how they reached Triple All-Star this year.
 And don't even ask "What team should I join this year?" if you have under said rank, because people will tell you to join insert-historically-bad-team-here.
 Wouldn't want to hurt Krawk Island or Darigan Citadel now, would you?